The Story of Mankind (film): Shooting

 Filming started on November 12, 1956.
 As with Allen's two previous films, The Story of Mankind features vast amounts of stock footage.
 Battle and action scenes culled from previous Warner Bros. costume films (such as Howard Hawks' 1955 epic Land of the Pharaohs) were coupled with cheaply shot closeups of actors on much smaller sets.

 This was the last film to feature the three Marx Brothers, Groucho Marx, Harpo Marx and Chico Marx (and their only film in Technicolor), although they appear in separate scenes and do not act together.
 Chico became ill and later died on October 11, 1961, this was also the last film of star Ronald Colman and character actor Franklin Pangborn, and the last American film of Hedy Lamarr.

-Reception
+Reception and legacy

-The Story of Mankind was listed in the 1978 book The Fifty Worst Films of All Time.
+According to The New York Times, The Story of Mankind was "a protracted and tedious lesson in history that is lacking in punch, sophistication and a consistent point of view."
+The film was listed in the 1978 book The Fifty Worst Films of All Time.

 Home media

-Warner Home Video released the film as part of its Warner Archive made-to-order DVD line on July 20, 2009 in the United States.
+Warner Home Video released the film as part of its Warner Archive made-to-order DVD line on July 20, 2009, in the United States.